BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/US Road Specifications/readme.md

-## US Road Specification Working Group
+## US Road Specifications Working Group

 **The US Road Specification Working Group is chaired by Tom Roff (FHWA).
 The committee develops transportation standards to improve data quality, accessibility, exchange, and interoperability of US roads data.**